tomacrowe/power-tools/README.md

 ## Add Qumulo activity to various databases from the API

 We know you're excited to get your Qumulo API data into your centralized databases and monitoring systems.
-Use this script to send activity (throughput, data and metadata IOPS) by path and client into influx, elastic search, postgres, splunk, and/or csv.
+Use this script to send activity (throughput, data and metadata IOPS) by path and client into influx, elastic search, postgres, Splunk, and/or csv.

 1. Install the python 2.7 prequisites. `pip install qumulo_api`
 2. Copy `sample-config.json` to `config.json` and then specify your databases and Qumulo clusters you wish to use in the new `config.json` file.